smitdylan2001/ApplicationSpaceWarp/Packages/com.unity.render-pipelines.core/Documentation~/render-graph-writing-a-render-pipeline.md

 ### Starting a render graph

 Before you add any render passes to the render graph, you first need to initialize the render graph.
-To do this, call the `Begin` method.
+To do this, call the `RecordAndExecute` method.
+This method will return a disposable struct of type `RenderGraphExecution` that you can use with a scope.
+When the `RenderGraphExecution` struct exits the scope or its Dispose function is called, the render graph is executed.
+This pattern ensures that the render graph is always executed correctly even in the case of an exception during the recording of the graph.
 For details about this method's parameters, see the [API documentation](../api/UnityEngine.Experimental.Rendering.RenderGraphModule.RenderGraph.html)

 ```c#
 var renderGraphParams = new RenderGraphExecuteParams()